 For example the only reference to Miletus in Acts is 20:15-17 where Paul met with the Elders of the Church of Ephesus.
 So when you break it down Acts doesn’t definitively plant any Church in Asia other than Ephesus.

 All three of those cities are often referred to as part of Phrygia but there is some confusion with Phrygia as a geographical term.
-The part of the Province of Asia sometimes called Phrygia is a smaller lesser Phrygia, every appearance of that name in Acts seem to be to the larger greater Phrygia that was in the same Roman Province as Galatia.
+The part of the Province of Asia sometimes called Phrygia is a smaller lesser Phrygia, every appearance of that name in Acts seem to be to the larger greater Phrygia that was in the same Roman Province as Galatia not Asia.

 Colosse is referred to by Paul as a place he hasn’t personally visited yet, and the same may be implied about Hierapolis and Laodicea.
 So that explains their absence from Acts.